-The purchased power agreement (see Footnote 18) was valued using an internally-developed pricing model and therefore is classified as Level 3.
+The purchased power agreement (see Footnote 18) was valued using an internal pricing model and therefore is classified as Level 3.
 The model projects future market energy prices and compares those prices to the projected power costs to be incurred under the contract.
 Inputs to the model require significant management judgment and estimation.
 Future energy prices are based on a forward power pricing curve using exchange-traded contracts in the electric futures market.
 A basis adjustment is applied to the market energy price to reflect the price differential between the market price delivery point and the counterparty delivery point.
 The historical relationship between the delivery points is reviewed and a discount (below 100%) or premium (above 100%) is derived.
 This comparison is done for both peak times when demand is high and off peak times when demand is low.
-If the basis adjustment is lowered, the fair value measurement will increase, and if the basis adjustment is increased, the fair value measurement will increase.
+If the basis adjustment is increased, the fair value measurement will increase.